arieldo/MorBot/ROS/README.md

 ## Step 2: Source the Workspace

+OK, but What is "Source the Workspace" is ??

+Imagine you have a magic toolbox that helps you build robots.
+Before you start using the tools, you need to tell them where to find all the robot pieces (packages) you've prepared.
+By doing this, the tools know exactly where to look when you need a specific robot piece.

+In ROS, "sourcing the workspace" is like telling the magic toolbox where to find your robot pieces.
+When you source the workspace, you're giving your computer instructions on where to find the packages you've created or collected in your catkin workspace.
+This way, when you work on your robot project, the computer knows exactly where to look for the pieces it needs to build or run your robot.

+So, when you "source the workspace" in ROS, you're making sure that the computer knows where to find everything it needs to help you build and run your robots.

-Next, we will add the workspace to the ROS environment.
+we will add the workspace to the ROS environment.
 This will allow us to run ROS commands from any directory.
-To do this, we will add the following line to our
+To do this, we will add the following line to our `.bashrc` file :

-`.bashrc` file:
+Never heard about the mighty `.bashrc` file ??
+No Worries !

+Imagine every time you enter your room, you have a special list of things to do, like turning on the lights, opening the curtains, and setting the room temperature.
+This list helps you make your room comfortable and ready for any activities you want to do.

+In your computer, there's a special file called .bashrc.
+This file is like that list of things you do in your room.
+Every time you open a terminal (which is like entering your room), the computer looks at the .bashrc file to know what to set up and prepare.
+The file contains instructions and settings that help your computer get ready for you to work on different tasks, like building robots with ROS.

+By adding instructions to the .bashrc file, you're telling your computer to always remember certain settings, like where to find your robot pieces (packages) in your catkin workspace.
+This way, you don't have to remind your computer every time you open the terminal, and it's always ready to help you work on your robot projects.

+So now run the following command:

 ```bash
 $ echo "source ~/MorBot/morbot_ws/devel/setup.bash" >> ~/.bashrc